code-dot-org/code-dot-org/apps/src/tutorialExplorer/README.md

 Care was taken to [unit test](https://github.com/code-dot-org/code-dot-org/blob/staging/apps/test/unit/tutorialExplorer/TutorialExplorerTest.js) this functionality.

-## Spreadsheet

-The page's [source HTML](https://github.com/code-dot-org/code-dot-org/blob/929fb8fffe8c70817630627df5766bf2c706d9fc/pegasus/sites.v3/code.org/public/learn/index.haml#L120-L133) [initializes](https://github.com/code-dot-org/code-dot-org/blob/929fb8fffe8c70817630627df5766bf2c706d9fc/pegasus/sites.v3/code.org/public/learn/index.haml#L140-L149) the **Tutorial Explorer** in JavaScript with a parameter containing all of the tutorial metadata.
-That page is rendered by [Pegasus](https://github.com/code-dot-org/code-dot-org/tree/929fb8fffe8c70817630627df5766bf2c706d9fc/pegasus), and the tutorial metadata comes from an in-house gsheet which is used to generate [cdo-tutorials.csv](https://github.com/code-dot-org/code-dot-org/blob/929fb8fffe8c70817630627df5766bf2c706d9fc/pegasus/data/cdo-tutorials.csv) which is ingested daily into our source tree and used to seed the Pegasus database in each environment, alongside a variety of other gsheets' data.

-Management of the source gsheet is a significant task in itself, and the sheet has some internal complexity so that it can generate the appropriate values for the variety of `displayweight_*` and `popularityrank_*` columns (which correspond to "Recommended" vs. "Most popular" in the UI).

 ## Components

 Each React component is in its own file with a brief comment at the top describing its use.